Face shields AND face masks now mandatory on Qatar Airways

 (CNN) — Face masks on flights have quickly become the norm as travelers tentatively return to the skies, but Qatar Airways has taken this a step further, announcing that its passengers will be required to wear a face shield -- in addition to a face mask or face covering.

-The Middle East carrier says it will be issuing fliers with protection kits -- including face shields, hand sanitizer, a surgical face mask and disposable globes -- before they board its airplanes.
+The Middle East carrier says it will be issuing fliers with protection kits -- including face shields, hand sanitizer, a surgical face mask and disposable gloves -- before they board its airplanes.

 The face shields, which are disposable, will come in two sizes, one for adults and one for children.
 Infants under the age of two are exempt.